-If your child/young person has an Education, Health and Care Plan and will be beginning a new school Key Stage (starting Reception, Year 3, 7 or 12) in September 2019 and you would like to be considered for travel assistance, we would ask you to apply via the appropriate application form as soon as possible.
-By Wednesday 31 July 2019 at the latest.
-If an application is received late it may not be possible to ensure that travel assistance will be put in place for September.
+If your child/young person has an Education, Health and Care Plan and will be beginning a new school Key Stage (starting Reception, Year 3, 7 or 12) in September 2019 and you would like to be considered for travel assistance, we would ask you to apply via the appropriate application form as soon as possible, but by Friday 28 June 2019 at the latest.
+If an application is received late it may not be possible for travel assistance to be put in place for September.

 If your child does not have an Education Health and Care Plan (EHCP), or is currently undergoing an assessment for an EHCP, please see School transport for children in mainstream school.

 Children with a disability aged five and over who are living in Surrey may also be eligible for a free bus pass for disabled people.
 For further information please see eligibility and how to apply.